hawkinsw/CPPTimes/OOPIntro.md

   Date d{};
 ```

-A constructor is like an other member function, but it's declaration has a special syntax.
-Like an member function, the declaration of the constructor goes inside the declaration of the ADT.
-However, the declaration of the construction does not have a return type and ts name must match exactly the name of the ADT.
+A constructor is like any other member function, but it's declaration has a special syntax.
+Like a member function, the declaration of the constructor goes inside the declaration of the ADT.
+However, the declaration of the construction does not have a return type and its name must match exactly the name of the ADT.
 Here's how you declare/define the default constructor for the `Date` ADT:

 ```C++
 class Date {